-- Top off a cup of yogurt with roasted pumpkin seeds and your favorite granola.
+- Top off yogurt with roasted pumpkin seeds and your favorite granola.

-- Make pumpkin pancakes by adding one-half cup (125 ml) of pureed pumpkin and a dash of pumpkin spice (a mixture of cinnamon, nutmeg, ginger and allspice) to a ready made pancake mix.
+- Make pumpkin pancakes by adding one-half cup (125 ml) of pureed pumpkin and a dash of pumpkin spice (a mixture of cinnamon, nutmeg, ginger and allspice) to your pancake mix.

 - Sprinkle roasted pumpkin seeds over a green salad or bowl of vegetable soup.